nbuss848/nbuss848.github.io/README.md

-# Website redesign #
+# Neil Busse #
-A static website for content about myself
+This repository is a simple static content website that describes me in a nutshell.
+I am using this as a tool to get the word out about me and the projects I have worked on in my career.